On this page

 Next steps

-#- Receive a receipt protocol number (protocolo) upon submission.
+#- Receive a receipt protocol number (protocolo) after submission.

-- Schedule and attend a biometrics appointment at a Federal Police (Polícia Federal) office, if required.
+- Attend a biometrics appointment at the Polícia Federal office if required.

-- Complete any additional steps as instructed by the Federal Police.
+- Prepare for any additional steps or next stage forms if instructed by the PF.

 Verification